Biography of the Bishop of Sherborne

 He also served with the Bishop of Salisbury on the Liturgical Commission and the Mission Theological Advisory Group of the Church of England and the Anglican Communion Network for Inter-Faith Concerns.

-Graham’s wife, Alison is a psychotherapist, and Hon Sec of the Guild of Psychotherapists in London.
+Graham’s wife, Alison, is a psychotherapist, and a former Hon Sec of the Guild of Psychotherapists in London.

 Web Profile: Background “clicks”